joedockrill/joedockrill.github.io/test.md

 ![Header image](web-header-wide.png)
 # Hello!

 I'm Joe.
 I'm 45 and I'm a nerd.
-I've been around; I've been a professional software developer, a nightclub DJ, a chef, and run a couple of businesses with my very lovely wife.
+I've been a professional software developer, a nightclub DJ, a chef, and run a couple of businesses with my very lovely wife.

 I've been coding for over 30 years (C++,VB,Asp,.NET,C#,Oracle,Sql Server,Python).
 I'm currently learning data science, machine learning, deep learning etc and I'm currently focussed on [fast.ai](http://fast.ai).
 This is what I want to do until I retire.